LiKTOi1029/DnDLocalizedFunctions/README.md

 In the very near future I will implement a real grid generator instead of representing it like this.
 ## The Objective
-By the finalization of this repo I wish to have released a full version of my DnD bot and with customization options later in the near future.
+By the finalization of this repo I wish to have released a full version of my DnD bot and with customization options later in the near future.\
+\
+NOTE: My discord bot is strictly closed source